-Turkeys reared in standard systems are often not given enough space or facilities to carry out all their natural behaviours properly, such as foraging or perching, or moving around freely.
+Turkeys reared in standard systems often aren't given enough space or facilities to carry out all their natural behaviours properly, such as foraging or perching, or moving around freely.

-- foot pad lesions (caused by the birds standing or sitting on litter which may have high levels of ammonia from a build up of faeces).
+- Foot pad lesions - caused by the birds standing or sitting on litter that may have high ammonia levels from a build-up of faeces

-Farmers can help avoid these problems by giving the turkeys more space per bird and environmental enrichment, to allow them to move around, exercise and perform their normal behaviours.
+Farmers can help avoid these problems by giving the turkeys more space per bird and providing environmental enrichment to allow them to move around, exercise and perform their normal behaviours.

 Beak trimming and lighting

 Turkeys may have their beaks trimmed if there's a risk of feather pecking, which can cause injuries and sometimes lead to cannibalism.
-This procedure reduces the risk of damage caused to other turkeys, but can be painful depending on the technique used.
+This procedure reduces the risk of the turkeys harming each other, but it can be painful depending on the technique used.

-Lighting may also be kept at very low levels to further reduce the risk of feather pecking.
-This can prevent the birds from performing many of their normal behaviours and even lead to blindness.
+Lighting may be kept at low levels to further reduce the risk of feather pecking.
+This can prevent the birds from performing many of their natural behaviours and reduce bird activity.

 Handling and transport

-Turkeys can experience considerable suffering if not handled carefully.
-There's a risk of bone fractures and breaks, dislocated hips and bruising when they're caught at the end of rearing, put into transport crates, and during transport.
+Turkeys can experience considerable suffering if they're not handled carefully.
+There's a risk of bone fractures and breaks, dislocated hips and bruising when they're caught at the end of rearing, put into transport crates and during transport.

 If you're concerned about turkey welfare, then find out how you can help.